animatlabs/animatlabs.github.io/_posts/2026-02-03-source-generators-csharp.md

 comments: true
 ---

-## The Problem: Death by Boilerplate
+## The Problem: Death by Ceremony

 Every .NET developer has been here.
-You're building a system with 50 DTOs, and for each one you need:
+You're building a system with 50 DTOs.
+Same five chores, every class.
+For each one you need:

 - A mapper to convert between entities and DTOs
 - Validation logic